Configuring the Switch

 from a remote system or Zero Touch Provisioning is cancelled.
 To cancel

 Zero Touch Provisioning, login as admin and type 'zerotouch cancel'

 at the CLI.

 Step 3 Log into the switch by typing admin at the login prompt.

-Step 4 Cancel ZTP mode by typing zerotouch cancel at the localhost prompt.
+Step 4 Cancel ZTP mode by typing zerotouch cancel.
+IMPORTANT: This step initiates a switch reboot.

 localhost(config)#username admin secret pxq123